 - c.
-The Judges' Newsletter on International Child Protection the publication of the Hague Conference on Private International Law which is available online for free; 21 Please insert text here - d.
-The specialised "Child Abduction Section" of the Hague Conference website (< www.hcch.net >);

-e.
-INCASTAT (the database for the electronic collection and analysis of statistics on the 1980 Convention): 22 f.
-Providing technical assistance and training to States Parties regarding the practical operation of the 1980 and 1996 Conventions.
-Such technical assistance and training may involve persons visiting the Permanent Bureau or, alternatively, may involve the Permanent Bureau organising, or providing assistance with organising, national and international judicial and other seminars and conferences concerning the Convention(s) and participating in such conferences;
+The Judges' Newsletter on International Child Protection the publication of the Hague Conference on Private International Law which is available online for free;21 Please insert text here - d.
+The specialised "Child Abduction Section" of the Hague Conference website (< www.hcch.net >); - A good refence site to direct people to who want information that is independent. - e.
+INCASTAT (the database for the electronic collection and analysis of statistics on the 1980 Convention); 22 Please insert text here - f.
+Providing technical assistance and training to States Parties regarding the practical operation of the 1980 and 1996 Conventions.23 Such technical assistance and training may involve persons visiting the Permanent Bureau or, alternatively, may involve the Permanent Bureau organising, or providing assistance with organising, national and international judicial and other seminars and conferences concerning the Convention(s) and participating in such conferences;